 But the DAO’s debut is a watershed moment in the history of financial services.
 It demonstrates that autonomous entities can raise huge sums of money without traditional intermediaries.
 How will venture capitalists and investment banks respond to these blockchain IPOs that crowd-source hundreds of millions of dollars from a global investor base?

-Software could eliminate some of the most vexing problems of management and mass collaboration.
 Even more significantly, the distributed autonomous enterprise raises the intriguing possibility that software could ameliorate, or even eliminate, some of the most vexing problems of management and mass collaboration.

 Consider the impact of software that automates important aspects of governance and decision-making in a firm.
 Companies like this have no executive team, board of directors, or assets other than code.
 This could eliminate the possibility of managerial wrongdoing and incompetence.
 Such an organization will do what it’s coded to do, which is to act in the interests of those who hold its tokens.
 In the case of the DAO, the tokens are valued in Ether, the cryptocurrency of the Ethereum blockchain on which the DAO runs.